ChrisRomp/github-actions-runner-docker/README.md

 # github-actions-runner-docker

 A simple, Dockerized runner for GitHub Actions.
+This project will check for an updated release of the [official runner](https://github.com/actions/runner) hourly and build a new release as needed.

+This is a _Proof-of-Concept_ project only.
+You should fork this and customize it to your needs if you wish to use it in a production environment.

 [![Docker Publish](https://github.com/ChrisRomp/github-actions-runner-docker/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/ChrisRomp/github-actions-runner-docker/actions/workflows/docker-publish.yml)